ericherman/mixing_asm_and_c/README.md

 * * *
 	# asm_power_test.s
 	#
 	#PURPOSE:	Program to illustrate how functions work
-	#		  This program will compute the value of
-	#		  2^3 + 5^2
+	#		Computes the value of 2^3 + 5^2
 	#

 	#Everything in the main program is stored in registers,